 - Grades are at least three years old;

 - There was a break in enrollment;

-- More than 24 college level credits completed with a 2.0 or better GPA since returning.
+- The student has completed at least 25 college level credits with GPA of 2.0 since returning.

 Petitions must request exclusion of all grades prior to a given quarter; a request to exclude single grades within a quarter will not be considered.